Dr. Lacruz and team advance understanding of the causes and potential solutions to genetic illness affecting enamel development.

 Additional coauthors included Dr. Axel Concepcion, Department of Pathology, NYU School of Medicine; Dr. Charles Smith, Department of Anatomy & Cell Biology and Faculty of Dentistry, McGill University, Facility for Electron Microscopy Research; Drs.
 Sonal Srikanth and Yousang Gwack, Department of Physiology, University of California, Los Angeles; Dr. Michael Paine, Center for Craniofacial Molecular Biology, Ostrow School of Dentistry, University of Southern California; and Dr. Michael Hubbard, Departments of Paediatrics and Pharmacology, The University of Melbourne.

 This work was funded by NIH/NIDCR K99/R00 award (DE022799) to RSL, NIH grant AI097302 to SF, NIH/NIDCR (DE019629) to MLP, NIH grant AI083432 to YG, and by the Melbourne Research Unit for Facial Disorders to MJH.
 ARC is funded by a postdoctoral fellowship from the Alfonso Martin Escudero Foundation.
-The authors would like to thank the two anonymous reviewers for their comments which helped improve this manuscript.
-Finally, the authors would like to thank Johanna Warshaw for help with Figure 5.

 About New York University College of Dentistry Founded in 1865, New York University College of Dentistry (NYUCD) is the third oldest and the largest dental school in the US, educating more than 8 percent of all dentists.
 NYUCD has a significant global reach and provides a level of national and international diversity among its students that is unmatched by any other dental school.